aidos-lab/apparent/README.md

 If you're in an environment with connectivity issues, firewall restrictions, or need offline access, you can download the database and run a local Datasette instance.

-> **Note**: If receiving a "sqlite3.DatabaseError: database disk image is malformed" error message, we recommend deleting the current version of the database.

 ```python
 from apparent import Apparent
 from apparent.utils import download_and_launch_local_datasette, stop_local_datasette